This page provides information for editing (EMF) data stored in a file. It covers:

 - Information stored in a single, fixed file

-For example, information on all vacations stored in a single file. - File to open or save to be specified per usage
+For example, information on all travels stored in a single file. - File to open or save to be specified per usage

 For example, each photoshow is stored in its own file.